What and where is my UWA profile?

 How do I switch off the display of metrics or the collaboration map on my profile?

-The UWA Profiles and Research Repository displays metrics and a collaboration map for any of your publications listed in the Scopus database that are included in your profile.
+The UWA Profiles and Research Repository displays metrics for any of your publications listed in the Scopus or Web of Science database that are included in your profile.

 The metrics displayed are:

-A collaboration map using co-authorship data from Scopus is also displayed.
+- A collaboration map using co-authorship data from publications in your profile is also displayed.

 Citations, H-index and the collaboration map may be turned off if they are not appropriate for your profile using the instructions below.

-Switch off the display of metrics [PDF 299KB]
+Switch off the display of metrics [PDF 324KB]

 Why are the citations and h-index on my profile different to those in Scopus, Web of Science, and Google Scholar?

-UWA Profiles and Research Repository calculates your h-index by retrieving citation counts from Scopus for the publications added to your profile.
+UWA Profiles and Research Repository calculates your h-index by retrieving citation counts from Scopus or Web of Science for the publications added to your profile.
+Whichever h-index is higher on your Scopus and Web of Science profiles will show on your profile, and you can hover your mouse over the count on your profile to see the source of the h-index.

 If you notice a difference in the h-index between systems this is because although there is a large overlap in their coverage, Scopus, Web of Science and Google Scholar have some variation in the journals they index.

-If there is a discrepancy between your h-index on your Profile and your h-index on Scopus, it is likely that not all your publications have been added to the UWA Profiles and Research Repository.
+If there is a discrepancy between the h-index on your Profile and your h-index on Scopus or Web of Science, it is likely that not all your publications have been added to the UWA Profiles and Research Repository.
 Follow our instructions to add any missing publications.
 The UWA Profiles and Research Repository will then re-calculate your h-index.
 This will be updated on your profile after every weekend.

 If you do not wish for citation counts and the h-index to be displayed on your profile, they can be switched off by following the FAQ above 'How do I switch off the display of metrics or the collaboration map on my profile?'.